Yellowstone National Park , USA

 Yellowstone Grand Loop Road

-This road is the longest of its kind in the park with 142 miles that lead you to most of its essential spots.
-It is divided into Upper and Lower loops providing different environment and encounters.
+This road is the longest in the park, with 142 miles, and leads to most of its essential spots.
+It is divided into Upper and Lower loops, each providing a different environment and encounters.

-At this open terrace, a person gets hypnotized with the view of the Yellowstone River as it descends into the forlorn canyon over the powerful waterfalls such as the Upper and Lower Falls.
+At this open terrace, one is hypnotized by the view of the Yellowstone River as it descends into the forlorn canyon over powerful waterfalls such as the Upper and Lower Falls.

 Mount Washburn Trail